-Health Insurance Exchange States by Type
+Health Insurance Exchange States by Type1

 Heath insurance exchange states fall into one of four categories: a State-Based Marketplace, Federally-Supported State-Based Marketplace, State-Partnership Marketplace, or Federally-Facilitated Marketplace.

 State-Based Marketplace: States establish and run their own marketplace.
 Consumers enroll in coverage through a state-maintained website.
-States include: CA, CO, CT, DC, ID, MD, MA, MN, NV, NY, RI, VT, and WA.
+States include: CA, CO, CT, DC, ID, MD, MA, MN, NV, NJ, NY, PA, RI, VT, and WA.

 Whether you’re a resident of California or Texas, HealthMarkets is here to help you understand your options under the Affordable Care Act.
 During this year of enrollment, you can select a new plan or renew a former plan.
 Whatever the choice, and whatever the exchange, HealthMarkets can help you sort through the options and find the one with the most value for you.
-Plus, we can provide free help and guidance on plans, enrollment, subsidies, and more.
+Plus, we can provide help and guidance on plans, enrollment, subsidies, and more.

 1. Kaiser Family Foundation.
 2021.
 Retrieved from https://www.kff.org/health-reform/state-indicator/state-health-insurance-marketplace-types/